Unboxing the AWS Deep Racer

 At least it still works?

 The AWS Deep racer is an 18th scale 4WD with monster truck chassis.
 So it’s got some decent shock absorption and can get over uneven terrain pretty easily.
 It’s small enough and light enough to pick up and move around without having to worry about it damaging things.
 Although, I’m guessing the chassis breaks fairly easily since they included extra stanchions.
 It has an Intel Atom processor with 4 GB RAM and 32 GB of storage.
 It’s definitely enough to get you started.
 You can even load in an SD card if you need more memory.
-The only sensors it comes with is an imu/accelerometer combo and a 4 MP camera, but there are a lot of expansion ports if you want to add your own custom hardware.
+The only sensors it comes with are an imu/accelerometer combo and a 4 MP camera, but there are a lot of expansion ports if you want to add custom hardware.

 Love it or hate it, the DeepRacer is very much a prototype bot.

-You have to charge the main chassis separately from the compute.
+You have to charge the main chassis separately from the computer.
 You’ll also need to take the whole thing apart to install the batteries, just like you would if you were hacking together your own.
 This isn’t a fully baked consumer product like a sphero.
 You’ll need to be comfortable taking electronics apart and putting them back together again.

 It comes pre-loaded with ROS Kinetic (which is a little dated at this point).
 I’m hoping it will be fairly easy to port it to a different version of ROS or use a docker container for development since that’s my preferred mode of development anyway.
 Check out my tutorial on how I set up vscode for container-based development.